 Second Team – This team consists of Stand-in for the actors.

-Stand-in – The work out the camera angles for the director of photography.
-A good position, and it is not uncommon for stand-ins to be promoted to principal roles.
+Stand-in – An individual who stand-in for the actor while the director of photography organizes the camera angles.
+It is a good position, and it is not uncommon for directors to upgrade stand-ins to principal roles.

 AD – Assistant Director.
-The AD will call out actions for the Director, they will also give instruction to the cameramen, and extras.
+The AD will call out actions for the Director, they will also instruct the cameramen and extras.

 Gaffer – This is the head electrician.

-grip – They are the muscle on set.
-Grips will set up and break down various items including but not limited to tracks, cameras, lights…
+Grip – They are the muscle on the set.
+Grips will set up and break down various items, including but not limited to tracks, cameras, lights.

-Director – He is in charge on set. he is responsible for getting the actors to where they need to be, making sure the camera has everyone properly framed, and the overall outcome of the project.
+Director – They are in charge of the set.
+He is responsible for getting the actors to where they need to be, making sure the camera has everyone adequately framed, and the overall outcome of the project.

 PA – Production Assistant.
-There are several positions of PA’s.
-The one you will most be in contact with is the ‘extras wrangler’.
+There are several positions of PAs.
+The one background actors will most be in contact with is the ‘extras wrangler.’

 Apple Box – These are small boxes used to make things higher.
-Typically used like a seat ‘cushion’ so when one sits, they are raised up a few inches, making them appear taller.
+Typically used as a seat ‘cushion’ so when one sits, they are raised a few inches, making them appear taller.

-Casting Director – The person in charge of casting.
-You will most likely only come in contact with the extras casting director.
+Casting Director – The casting director is the person in charge of casting.
+Background actors will most likely only come in contact with the extras casting director.
 His only duty is to hire enough people for the scene.
 The ECD and the PA will be your main points of contact if an issue arises on set or in holding.

-Casting Assistant – The assistant to the Casting Director.
+Casting Assistant – The casting assistant is the assistant to the Casting Director.
 Sometimes they will be there instead of or with the actual Casting Director.

-Blacklisted – the blacklist is a list of people that will not be able to work for certain companies for whatever reasons.
-Beware – sometimes these lists are shared between companies.
+Blacklist – the blacklist is a list of people that will not be able to work for individual companies for whatever reasons.
+Beware – sometimes, these lists are shared between companies.

 ‘It’s a Wrap’ – This means everyone is done filming for that day.
-Get ready to either get checked out and go home, or go back to wardrobe and get your voucher so then you can go to the back of the checkout line to go home.
+Get ready to either get checked out and go home or go back to the wardrobe and get your voucher, so then you can go to the back of the checkout line to go home.